PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_03_Findings_and_VisualisingData.md

 Table of contents:
 0. Peer-review: 1 hour
+1. Feedback: .5 hours
-1. Workshop: 3 hours
+2. Workshop: 3 hours
-2. Project: 5 hours
+3. Project: 4.5 hours

 ### Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask a member of staff if you can't figure it out together!